 - Delegates can be chained together; for example, multiple methods can be called on a single event.

-Methods do not have to match the delegate type exactly.
+- Methods don't have to match the delegate type exactly.
 For more information, see Using Variance in Delegates.

-C# version 2.0 introduced the concept of anonymous methods, which allow code blocks to be passed as parameters in place of a separately defined method.
-C# 3.0 introduced lambda expressions as a more concise way of writing inline code blocks.
-Both anonymous methods and lambda expressions (in certain contexts) are compiled to delegate types.
-Together, these features are now known as anonymous functions.
+- Lambda expressions are a more concise way of writing inline code blocks.
+Lambda expressions (in certain contexts) are compiled to delegate types.
 For more information about lambda expressions, see Lambda expressions.